Mental health inequality: Current initiatives in achieving mental health equality

 Because mental health inequality is largely due to disparities in health insurance, ways to improve mental health equity must come from changes in healthcare policies.
 Much of mental health disparity comes from a lack of access to healthcare in low socioeconomic communities and, often, underprivileged minorities.
 This lack of access can arise from geographic isolation, poor funding and incentive for health care providers, inefficient health care coverage or highly stigmatized and discriminatory community attitudes surrounding mental health.
-Also, changing the content of healthcare literature and education to include mental health is equally important.
+Additionally, changing the content of healthcare literature and education to include mental health is equally important.
 The United States has made strides to break down the stigmas surrounding mental health, but the rate of such stigma is currently still on the rise.
+Mental health is also still not considered to be a significant part of basic health care plans, possibly due to high stigma and miseducation about mental illness.
 Potentially linked to such high stigma and miseducation, mental health is also still not considered to be a significant part of basic health care plans.
-In order for individuals to receive the treatment necessary for mental illness, it must be first acknowledged as a real, treatable illness.
+For individuals to receive the treatment necessary for mental illness, it must first be acknowledged as a real, treatable illness.

-In May 2013, the World Health Assembly adopted a new action plan to address mental health over the following 8 years.
+In May 2013, the World Health Assembly adopted a new action plan to address mental health over the following eight years.
 This plan is called the Comprehensive Mental Health Action Plan 2013-2020.
 This plan is an indicator of the global importance of mental health and includes goals for global mental health improvement.
-This plan also addresses mental health inequalities by acknowledging the need for greater access in low and middle-income countries.
+This plan also addresses mental health inequalities through acknowledging the need for greater access in low and middle-income countries.

+In 2021, the Comprehensive Mental Health Action Plan was extended by the World Health Organization to the year 2030.
+The plan now emphasizes incorporating mental health care into primary care fields by advocating for universal healthcare coverage and rejecting the idea of mental health care as a secondary healthcare benefit.
+Efforts outlined by the renewed plan include expanding Telehealth services, increasing workforce training, and redistributing care responsibilities.